Esri/arcgis-runtime-samples-android/kotlin/map-rotation/README.md

 ## How to use the sample

-Use the progress bar to rotate the map.
-If the map is not pointed north, the progress bar will show the heading relative to north in degrees.
-Slide the progress bar to zero to set the maps's heading back to north.
+Use the slider to rotate the map.
+If the map is not pointed north, the slider will show the heading relative to north in degrees.
+Slide the slider to zero to set the map's heading back to north.

 ## How it works